MatiasSolisBello/BuenosAiresPHP/README.md

 # Buenos Aires

 For execute this project, you need:
-- Paste this project in "C:\xampp\htdocs\buenosaires"
++ Paste this project in "C:\xampp\htdocs\buenosaires"
-- Start the service "Apache" and "MySQL" in XAMPP
++ Start the service "Apache" and "MySQL" in XAMPP
-- Write in your browser "localhost/buenosaires/"
++ Write in your browser "localhost/buenosaires/"
++ Execute "buenos_aires2_0.sql" in phpMyAdmin

 This project include:
 - [x] CRUD different tables